 Prior to that, I graduated from the University of Virginia (2010), where I majored in Environmental Science, and studied local/regional food systems and the relationship between weather and human health.

-When I'm not out in the field, you can find me hiking, walking, running, cooking, painting, gardening, or reading about acupuncture, Traditional Chinese Medicine, herbs, and nutrition.
+When I'm not out in the field, you can find me hiking, climbing, yoga-ing, running, painting, gardening, hunting, gathering, medicine-making, and learning about acupuncture, Traditional Chinese Medicine, & herbs.

 Feel free to contact me with questions or ideas for collaboration.

 Rossier, C. E. and F. K. Lake.
 2014.
 Indigenous Traditional Ecological Knowledge in Agroforestry.
 USDA National Agroforestry Center.
 Agroforestry Technical Note 44.
 Available at: https://www.fs.usda.gov/nac/publications/agroforestrynotes.shtml